 Membrane Interfaces

-Interfaces are integration building blocks that let your product code interact with external apps in a consistent way,
+Membrane Interfaces let your product interact with external apps in a simple, consistent and reliable way.
+The are building blocks for your integrations.

 Flows